 Ara Irititja (‘stories from a long time ago’) officially commenced in 1994 to repatriate ‘lost’ material for Anangu.
-By 2007, Ara Irititja has tracked down hundreds of thousands of historical and cultural items and is working to make them available to Anangu through the database.
+By 2015, Ara Irititja has tracked down hundreds of thousands of historical and cultural items and makes them available to Anangu through the archive.

 Building a Digital Archive

 Harsh environmental conditions make it inappropriate for fragile materials to be physically returned to Anangu communities.
-Consequently, all items have been digitally returned using a purpose-built computer archive.
+Consequently, all items are digitally returned using a purpose-built knowledge management software now known as Keeping Culture KMS.

+Anangu are passionate about protecting their archival past, accessing it today and securing it for future generations.
 Anangu have managed complex cultural information systems for thousands of years, restricting access to some knowledge on the basis of seniority and gender.
-Ara Irititja has integrated these cultural priorities into the design of its digital archive.
+Ara Irititja has instructed that these cultural priorities be integrated into the design of the digital archive.

 Remote and Rugged